john-klein/john-klein.github.io/index.md

 -----------|:-----------------|:------------------|:-----------|
 Probability|_u_               | _v_               | _w_        |

-Probabilities can be distributed on each state as usual: _u+v+w=1_.
+Probabilities can be distributed on each state as usual: _u + v + w = 1_.
 By building upon this idea, we see that probability triplets for each proposition must follow some assignment rules.
 This is one way to derive the framework of the theory of **belief functions** in which I made most of my contributions.

 > Related frameworks are:
 > Fiducial inference, Robust Bayesian analysis, Imprecise probabilities, Lower previsions, Second order probabilities, Random measures,